 To evaluate is to come to a decision based on the overall analysis of the pros and cons backed by evidence.
 The word “Critically” is used when a fair judgement is demanded by the examiner.
 Critically evaluating a statement requires a person to be able to exercise their sense of reasoning and provide evidence both to support and repudiate a statement and to finally reach a conclusion.

-Most common mistake that can be found here is most aspirants give only evidences to support the statement, thus leaving it incomplete and paving way for the examiner to partially grade the answer.
+A most common mistake that can be found here is most aspirants give only pieces of evidence to support the statement, thus leaving it an incomplete and paving way for the examiner to partially grade the answer.

 A) E-governance is the new mantra of governance in India and the world.
 Evaluate.

 - Explain the significance of e-governance

 - Conclude the introduction by giving a hint that – all is not well with e-governance mode of governance.

 - Briefly touch upon the success/positives of e-governance with some examples.